 Since then Philadelphia has always continued to be a major American town.
 Though the state government left in 1799, the federal government left in 1800, and New York City soon surpassed Philadelphia in population, the construction of roads, canals and railroads helped turn Philadelphia into the United States' first major industrial city.
 Through the rest of the century "Philly" would play host to a large variety of industries and businesses, the largest being textiles.
 As a symbol of its status, Philadelphia also held the Centennial Exposition in 1876, the first official World's Fair in the United States.

 The 20th Century brought many of the same challenges to Philadelphia that other major cities faced at the time.
 The Great Depression created massive urban poverty, followed by the rapid growth of jobs and the economy after World War II.
 This in turn brought new tests for the city including overcrowding and the need to massively improve the city's infrastructure, as well as difficulties with crime and corruption.
 In 1950 the city adopted a new charter strengthening the mayor and weakening the city council in an effort to address some of the population's complaints.
 The city struggled through the Civil Rights Movement along with the rest of the country, and saw both growing suburbanization outside of the city and increased gentrification in areas such as Center City and University City.
 By the 1990s new investment would help bring Philadelphia out of near bankruptcy and the city continues to change and evolve at a rapid pace even now.
 The new changes to 30th Street Station are a fitting symbol of the city's monumental history, novel roots and enduring significance.

-Amtrak's Keystone Service is financed in part through funds made available by the Commonwealth of Pennsylvania Department of Transportation.
+The Keystone Service and Pennsylvanian are financed primarily through funds made available by the Pennsylvania Department of Transportation.